bjornpagen/bjornpagen.com/apple-silicon-performance-states/en_US.md

 	dev_dbg(cluster->dev, "set_rate: %ld -> %d\n", rate, level);
 ```

-`readq_poll_timeout` reads a quad (64 bits) from memory, and keeps trying until timeout.
+`readq_poll_timeout` keeps trying to read a quad (64 bits) from memory
-The table below demonstrates all the arguments of the macro.
+, until the operation times out.
+The table below demonstrates all the
+arguments of the macro.

 | arg | parameter | value |
 |-----|-----------|-------|